 Max Render Quality affects how some formats are decoded

 As we’ve seen, the Max Render Quality setting normally has no impact on our exports in GPU mode, because a superior scaling algorithm will be used on the GPU.
 But even with GPU rendering, MRQ can improve quality when working with footage that supports fractional resolution (Wavelet codecs, like RED for example), using full-resolution sources instead of a fractional resolution for the export when the image has been scaled down.
 See Test 14.

 According to engineers and developers from Adobe, MRQ affects decisions made by RED, PNG, JPEG, HIEC, HIEF and WEBP importers.
 And they mention that this list will change over time, as well as what impact MRQ has on them.

-There are some statements that you’ll often see in forums, books and articles—even by Adobe evangelists and in the official documentation—that don’t hold up to scrutiny.
+There are some statements that you’ll often see in forums, books and articles—even by Adobe evangelists—that don’t hold up to scrutiny.
 So let’s clear these up.

 “Maximum Render Quality only affects scaling”

 There are many versions of this misconception, but it usually goes a bit like this.